Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 The U.S. Department of Education and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Act require this report be published by October 1st for the prior calendar year for review by the public and campus community.
 The report is prepared by the Campus Safety & Security Department with the cooperation of the Dean of Students office and assistance from the Prescott Police Department.
 Information sources include ARMS dispatch and recordkeeping and Maxient recordkeeping systems used by Safety & Security and Dean of Students, respectively.

 The Campus Safety & Security Department contacts the Prescott Police Department each year to determine if they are aware of any Clery reportable crimes that should be documented on our Annual Security and Fire Safety Report.
-The City of Prescott Police Department does not report UCR crimes by geographical areas, rather they report crimes that occur within a 500- or 1,000-foot radius of a given address, so their data may include crimes that occurred outside our required reporting area.
-For calendar year 2019, information from the Prescott Police Department was provided to us and is represented in this report.
+The City of Prescott Police Department does not report UCR crimes by geographical area.
+Rather, they report crimes that occur within a 500- or 1,000-foot radius of a given address, so their data may include crimes that occurred outside our required reporting area.
+For calendar years 2020-2022, information from the Prescott Police Department was provided to us and is represented in this report.

 The Campus Safety & Security Department reviews all incidents and confirms that proper classification has taken place before they are added to the Annual Security and Fire Safety Report.
 The annual crime statistics are kept for seven years.
 Persons can see the report and review the statistics for the past three years on the Campus Safety & Security Department website or by visiting the Campus Safety & Security Department in Building 14.